Analysis Report of Nursing Homes in Connecticut

-Key metrics for nursing homes in Connecticut including change in number of homes and number of beds, nursing home staffing levels, occupancy, newest nursing homes, and more.
-This report is updated weekly.
+Key metrics for nursing homes in Connecticut including number and beds, staffing levels, occupancy, newest facilities, and more.
+Updated weekly.

 Summary Analysis of Nursing Homes in Connecticut- The 10,000 foot view

-According to the latest data compiled by NursingHomeDatabase.com, Connecticut has a total of 198 active skilled nursing facilities with 22,596 total beds.
-Based on the US Census estimates for the population of 3,626,205, the current total bed count represents one bed for every 160.48 persons in Connecticut.
-There were 19,428 residents as May 19, 2024 for a state wide occupancy level of 85.98 percent.
+According to the latest data compiled by NursingHomeDatabase.com, Connecticut has a total of 195 active skilled nursing facilities with {TOTAL BEDS} total beds.
+Based on the US Census estimates for the population of 3,626,205, the current total bed count represents one bed for every 153.06 persons in Connecticut.
+There were 19,459 residents as January 5, 2025 for a state wide occupancy level of 82.14 percent.
 (Note that the home count is based on monthly data provided by CMS and the number of beds and the occupancy numbers are based on weekly data.
 There is a minor number of homes that do not report their data weekly.)

 The Biden Administration has announced that it wants to regulate minimum nursing home staffing levels.
 They have proposed minimums of .55 hours of care per resident per day from registered nurses (RNs) and 2.45 hours of care per resident per day certified nursing aids (CNAs).
 These are the current level amount of hours per resident per day of care for Connecticut and a comparison to national averages.